dracula/gtk/INSTALL.md

 #### Install manually

+1.- Two options for download:
+ - Download using the [GitHub .zip download](https://github.com/dracula/gtk/archive/master.zip) (Once extracted it must be renamed from `gtk-master` to `Dracula`)
+ - Download from [gnome-look](https://www.gnome-look.org/p/1687249/) - You can check the other theme variants there

-Download using the [GitHub .zip download](https://github.com/dracula/gtk/archive/master.zip) option and extract the `.zip` file to the themes directory i.e. `/usr/share/themes/` or `~/.themes/` (create it if necessary).
+2.- Extract the `.zip` file to the themes directory i.e. `/usr/share/themes/` or `~/.themes/` (create it if necessary).

 #### Activating theme